wahedzaman/get_it_done/README.md

 ## Advanced Flutter Tutorial : Class 3

 In this series we will learn how to crate a complete application from scratch with best practices and release it to AppStore and playStore.

+# My personal statement & Question:
+>
+> - 1.
+How to select font of the app?
+> - 2.